prabindh/darknet-cpp-windows/README.md

 # darknet-cpp-windows

 Windows support for Darknet-cpp.
 This repository provides visual studio project files for Darknet-cpp.
 This repository does not require additional libraries like pthread, and provides all requirements integrated.
+It supports Yolo v3.

 - For 2015 Visual Studio
 - Needs CUDA 8.0 (and its environment settings correctly defined), and OpenCV3